General Certificate of Education: Sri Lanka

 In Sri Lanka GCE Ordinary Level and GCE Advanced Level examinations are conducted by the Department of Examinations of the Government of Sri Lanka.
 The GCE(O/L) is normally conducted in the month of December and GCE (A/L)s are conducted in the month of August.
 They are conducted on an island-wide examination centres on same time.
 Examination entrance is restricted by a minimal number of formal school going years and laboratory field work.
 The majority of candidates enter the exams via their respective schools, while candidates who have finished school education can also apply as a private candidate.

 The O/L examination is regarded as the qualification examination for starting on GCE(A/L).
 Specialization streaming is depended on the grades obtained for subjects in the O/L. The country's reputed schools admit students to their A/L, depending on the O/L grades.

 The Sri Lankan University Grants commission determines the cut-off points for the selection of students to the Sri Lankan universities according to the grade points obtained in the A/L examinations based on the standard normal distribution.

+Private Schools/International Schools in Sri Lanka offer British Ordinary Level and Advanced Level Qualifications that are recognized both locally and internationally.
+These institutions provide students with the option to pursue either Cambridge International (CIE) qualifications or Pearson Edexcel qualifications for O/L and A/L examinations.